winfrees/vtea-site/develop.md

 ## Suggest a new functionality via the issue tracker

-The [issue tracker](https://github.com/icbm-iupui/volumetric-tissue-exploration-analysis/issues) for VTEA is the simplest way to suggest new functionality.
+Using the [issue tracker](https://github.com/icbm-iupui/volumetric-tissue-exploration-analysis/issues) for VTEA is the simplest way to suggest new functionality.
 Please be as thorough in your descriptions and expect a back-and-forth to make sure your idea is captured in the software.
 For an example of a request for new functionality look [here](https://github.com/icbm-iupui/volumetric-tissue-exploration-analysis/issues/56).

 *revision:*   *date:*